N-gram Language Models: Probability-Based Text Generation & Prediction

 The generated text reflects patterns in the training data.
 Bigram models produce locally coherent text but may wander incoherently over longer spans.
 Trigram models maintain coherence over slightly longer distances, but neither captures long-range dependencies like subject-verb agreement across clauses.

-We can control the randomness of generation with a temperature parameter.
 Lower temperatures make the model more deterministic, always choosing high-probability words.
 Higher temperatures increase diversity:

 In[26]: